Letting Go Of Shame: Alice's Journey Opening Up About Her HS

 My hidradenitis suppurativa always comes up when I say that I limit or avoid gluten and dairy, and people will often ask me if I'm intolerant.
 This is the point where I say that I have an autoimmune disease and certain food seems to trigger it.
 If they ask further, I explain it pops up in the place where the skin folds, with extremely painful "nodules" that sometimes open.
 I'm open about my diagnosis because I don't see the point in hiding it anymore.
 It didn't benefit me in the past to be silent about my pain because very often it was mistaken for a small, temporary health inconvenience.
 This is a very unknown disease, and if we don't speak, the situation will never change.

-Letting go of shame
+Letting go of shame about my HS

 Shame was part of my baggage.
 The moment I did let go of that, the weight on my shoulders became much lighter.
 I told myself that the pain I had to carry around every day, including all the adjustments in my life exclusively for my HS was enough, and I didn't want to carry the weight of being ashamed of my disease like it was my fault.
 It's not and it never was.
 I would never be disgusted by someone who tells me they have eczema, so why should I feel so ashamed of my disease?
 What's different?